ImMimo/probable-system/README.md

 ## Introduction

 This repository contains a set of exercises to learn Github Actions.
-See original repo link [here](https://github.com/eficode-academy/github-actions-katas)
+See original repo link here: [github-actions-katas](https://github.com/eficode-academy/github-actions-katas)

 ### Exercises